Know the Basics of Privacy. What Does “Redacted” Mean?

 Can I redact any form of media?

-While redaction has historically referred to the censoring of private information in the context of legal documents, redaction software is now available that will obscure the faces and personal information contained in images, audio recordings, videos, and pdf’s.
+While redaction has historically referred to the censoring of private information in the context of legal documents, redaction software is now available that will obscure the faces and personal information contained in images, audio recordings, videos, and PDFs.
 For example, the personal details that are shared during an urgent 911 call can be bleeped so that the call can be shared with the media.
 Alternatively, video redaction software allows the license plates on moving cars to be blurred or pixelated out of the frame, providing the public with yet another means to safeguard their personal information.
-Moreover, we now have the ability to automatically redact media in a matter of minutes, greatly reducing both time and applicable costs.
+Moreover, we can now automatically redact media in a matter of minutes, greatly reducing both time and applicable costs.